Discord

 discord voice: DAVE decrypt failures detecteddiscord voice: repeated decrypt failures; attempting rejoin

-Configuration reference pointers
+Configuration reference

-Section titled “Configuration reference pointers”Primary reference:
+Section titled “Configuration reference”Primary reference: Configuration reference - Discord.

-High-signal Discord fields:
+High-signal Discord fields

 - startup/auth: